Lesja murder case: Disappearance

-Ingrid Marie Skotte disappeared while hitchhiking towards the center of Lesja on Tuesday afternoon, 10 February 1987.
+Ingrid Marie Skotte disappeared while hitchhiking towards the village of Lesja on Tuesday afternoon, 10 February 1987.
 She was going to meet her boyfriend at a café, but never arrived.
 Witnesses had seen her hitchhiking along the European route E136, and the police became certain that she had been the victim of a violent crime.
-KRIPOS were soon involved and area searches were carried out without result.
+KRIPOS were soon involved and area searches were carried out without any result.
 The police directed their attention to a Ford motor vehicle.